Chillsmeit/FirefoxSmoothScroll/README.md

 # imwheel per-app basis:

 The above steps make imwheel work on all apps.
-If you want to change the scrolling speed on a per app basis, you can do othe following for example:<br>
+If you want to change the scrolling speed on a per app basis instead, you can do the following **after doing the above steps**, for example:<br>
 ```
 nano .imwheelrc
 ```